-Area of Emphasis/ Division Major Concentration Degree Liberal Arts University Parallel Accounting Associate of Science (A.S.)
+Division Major Area of Emphasis Degree Liberal Arts University Parallel Accounting Associate of Science (A.S.)
+Liberal Arts University Parallel Aerospace Associate of Science (A.S.)
 Liberal Arts University Parallel Agriculture Associate of Science (A.S.)
 Liberal Arts University Parallel Art Associate of Arts Associate of Science (A.A.)
 (A.S.)
-Liberal Arts University Parallel Biology Associate of Arts Associate of Science (A.A.)
+Liberal Arta University Parallel Biology Associate of Arts Associate of Science (A.A.)
 (A.S.)
 Liberal Arts University Parallel Business Administration Associate of Science (A.S.)
 Liberal Arts University Parallel Business Education/ Office Management Associate of Science (A.S.)
 Liberal Arts University Parallel Chemistry Associate of Arts Associate of Science (A.A.)
 (A.S.)
 Liberal Arts University Parallel Communications Associate of Arts Associate of Science (A.A.)
 (A.S.)
 Liberal Arts University Parallel Computer Science Associate of Science (A.S.)
 Liberal Arts University Parallel Economics Associate of Arts Associate of Science (A.A.)
 (A.S.)
 Liberal Arts University Parallel English Associate of Arts Associate of Science (A.A.)
 (A.S.)
-Liberal Arts University Parallel General Studies Associate of Arts Associate of Science (A.A.)
+Liberal Arte University Parallel General Studies Associate of Arts Associate of Science (A.A.)
 (A.S.)
 Liberal Arts University Parallel Geography Associate of Arts Associate of Science (A.A.)
 (A.S.)
 Liberal Arts University Parallel Health & Physical Education Associate of Science (A.S.)
-Liberal Arts University Parallel History Associate of Arts Associate of Science (A.A.)
+Liberal Arte University Parallel History Associate of Arts Associate of Science (A.A.)
 (A.S.)
 Liberal Arts University Parallel Industrial Management Associate of Science (A.S.)
 Liberal Arts University Parallel Information Systems Associate of Science (A.S.)

-Division Major Area of Emphasis/ Concentration Degree Liberal Arts University Parallel Interdisciplinary Studies: Early Childhood Education Associate of Science (A.S.)
-Liberal Arts University Parallel Interdisciplinary Studies: Elementary Education Associate of Science (A.S.)
-Liberal Arts University Parallel Mathematics Associate of Arts Associate of Science (A.A.)
-(A.S.)
-Liberai Arts University Parallel Physics Associate of Arts Associate of Science (A.A.)
-(A.S.)
-Liberal Arts University Parallel Political Science Associate of Arts Associate of Science (A.A.)
-(A.S.)
-Liberal Arts University Parallel Pre-Dental Associate of Arts Associate of Science (A.A.)
-(A.S.)
-Liberal Arts University Parallel Pre-Law Associate of Arts Associate of Science (A.A.)
-(A.S.)
-Liberal Arts University Parallel Pre-Engineering Associate of Science (A.S.)
-Liberal Arts University Parallel Pre-Medical Associate of Arts Associate of Science (A.A.)
-(A.S.)
-Liberal Arts University Parallel Pre-Nursing Associate of Science (A.S.)
-Liberal Arts University Parallel Pre-Optometry Associate of Science (A.S.)
-Liberal Arts University Parallel Pre-Pharmacy Associate of Science (A.S.)
-Liberal Arts University Parallel Pre-Veterinary Medicine Associate of Science (A.S.)
-Liberal Arts University Parallel Psychology Associate of Arts Associate of Science (A.A.)
-(A.S.)
-Liberal Arts University Parallel Recreation Associate of Science (A.S.)
-Liberal Arts University Parallel Social Science Associate of Arts Associate of Science (A.A.)
-(A.S.)
-Liberal Arts University Parallel Social Work Associate of Science (A.S.)
-Liberal Arts University Parallel Sociology Associate of Arts Associate of Science (A.A.)
-(A.S.)
+Division Major Area of Emphasis Degree iberal Arts University Interdisciplinary Studies: Associate of Science (A.S.)
+Parallei Early Childhood Education iberal Arts University Interdisciplinary Studies: Associate of Science (A.S.)
+Parallel Elementary Education iberal Arts University Mathematics Associate of Arts (A.A.
+Parallel Associate of Science (A.S.) iberal Arts University Physics Associate of Arts (A.A.
+Parallel , Associate of Science (A.S.) iberal Arts University Political Science Associate of Arts (A.A.
+120, 01, 71, 10 Parallel Associate of Science (A.S.) iberal Arts University Pre-Dental Associate of Arts (A.A.
+Parallel Associate of Science (A.S.) iberal Arts University Pre-Engineering Associate of Science (A.S.)
+Parallel , iberal Arts University Pre-Law Associate of Arts (A.A.)
+Parallel Associate of Science (A.S.) iberal Arts University Pre-Medical Associate of Arts (A.A.)
+Parallel Associate of Science (A.S.) iberal Arts University Pre-Nursing Associate of Science (A.S.)
+Parallel iberal Arts University Pre-Optometry Associate of Science (A.S.)
+Parallel iberal Arts University Pre-Pharmacy Associate of Science (A.S.)
+Parallel iberal Arts University Pre-Physical Therapy Associate of Science (A.S.)
+Parallel iberal Arts University Pre-Veterinary Associate of Science (A.S.)
+Parallel Medicine iberal Arts University Psychology Associate of Arts (A.A.)
+Parallel Associate of Science (A.S.) iberal Arts University Recreation Associate of Science (A.S.)
+Parallel iberal Arts University Social Science Associate of Arts (A.A.)
+Parallel Associate of Science (A.S.) iberal Arts University Social Work Associate of Science (A.S.)
+Parallel iberal Arta University Sociology Associate of Arts (A.A.)
+Parallel •• Associate of Science (A.S.)